 Once a set of subqueries have been generated at the $t$-th step, following Equation~\ref{eq:memory_evolving}, the LLM analyzes the retrieved information and consolidates useful content into the current memory $\mathcal{M}^{(t)}$, resulting in the evolved memory $\mathcal{M}^{(t+1)}$.
-As shown in Figure~\ref{fig:main} (\emph{ii}), on the basis of hypergraph-based memory storage, the dynamic of memory evolving in our proposed \textsc{HGMem} involves the following three types of operations: \begin{itemize}[leftmargin=0.3cm] \item \textbf{\emph{Update}}.
-According to the retrieved information, if there are certain existing memory points whose descriptions should be modified, the update operation will revise the descriptions of corresponding hyperedges without changing their subordinate entities. \item \textbf{\emph{Insertion}}.
+As shown in Figure~\ref{fig:main} (\emph{ii}), based on hypergraph-based memory storage, the dynamics of memory evolving in our proposed \textsc{HGMem} involve the following three types of operations: \begin{itemize}[leftmargin=0.5cm, itemsep=4pt, parsep=2pt, topsep=2pt] \item \textbf{\emph{Update}}.
+According to the retrieved information, if there are certain existing memory points whose descriptions should be modified, the update operation will revise the descriptions of corresponding hyperedges. \item \textbf{\emph{Insertion}}.
 The insertion operation should be evoked when some content of the retrieved information is suitable to be inserted as additional memory points into the current memory, which creates new hyperedges in the hypergraph. \item \textbf{\emph{Merging}}.
 After insertion and update, the LLM inspects current memory and selectively merges existing memory points that are more suitable to constitute a single semantically/logically cohesive unit.
 With respect to the target query $\hat{q}$, suppose the memory points $\tilde{e}_{i}$=$(\Omega^{rel}_{\tilde{e}_i}, \mathcal{V}_{\tilde{e}_i})$ and $\tilde{e}_{j}$=$(\Omega^{rel}_{\tilde{e}_j}, \mathcal{V}_{\tilde{e}_j})$ are to be merged into a high-order memory point $\tilde{e}_{k}$=$(\Omega^{rel}_{\tilde{e}_k}, \mathcal{V}_{\tilde{e}_k})$, its description and subordinate vertices are acquired as

 Then, the newly merged memory point is added into the hyperedge set $\tilde{\mathcal{E}}_{\mathcal{M}^{(t)}}$ of the current memory $\mathcal{M}^{(t)}$.
-This merging operation over the hypergraph-based memory builds higher-order correlations among multiple existing memory points, facilitating the resolution of queries that require complex relational modeling with disparate facts. \end{itemize}
+This merging operation over the hypergraph-based memory builds high-order correlations among multiple memory points, facilitating the resolution of queries that require complex relational modeling with disparate facts. \end{itemize}

 In this way, besides continuously accumulating primitive facts during the LLM's interactions with external data sources, the memory also gradually evolves into more sophisticated forms, capturing higher-order correlations for complex relational modeling.
 Figure~\ref{fig:memory_evolving} gives a concrete example illustrating the dynamics of memory evolving.